 First Wednesdays Humanities Lecture Series Hosted by Nine Libraries Around Vermont

-Due to a snowstorm, the following First Wednesdays talks on February 5 have been cancelled:
+The following talks cancelled on February 5 have been rescheduled:

 Manchester (with Susanne Claxton), rescheduled for June 4

 Middlebury (with Randall Balmer), rescheduled for June 4